olaoluwa-98/codechauffeur.com/content/articles/debugging-adonis-with-chrome-dev-tools.md

 there's a variable that you expect to have a value but it's `null` or `undefined`.

 The first thing that comes to mind when debugging in Node.js is usually to use `console.log`.
 This usually will get you a solution but in the long run, it wastes time.
-We've all been in a situation where we had to use `console.log` multiple times because once was not a enough.
-In a haste to quickly solve the problem we spend more time logging at different points of the application.
+We've all been in a situation where we had to use `console.log` multiple times because once was not enough.
+In a bid to quickly solve the problem we spend more time logging at different points of the application.

 But it does not have to be that way.
 There's a much simpler and more effective way of debugging in Node.js.
-It's by using a very simple keyword
+It's by using a very simple keyword:

 ```js
 debugger;